What conditions is the Mental Health Association concerned with?

 Is the Mental Health Association of Nassau County part of a national organizations?

-Yes, the MHA is a member of the National Mental Health Association, whose headquarters are in Washington, D.C.
+Yes, the MHA is a member of the National Mental Health America, whose headquarters are in Washington, D.C.
 In this way our voice is joined with hundreds of other MHAs across the country in the fight for equitable treatment for people with psychiatric needs.
-The NMHA also produces some excellent material that can be found on their website, www.nmha.org.
-You will see it linked at several places in our website.
+Mental Health America's website can be accessed by clicking here.